 Testing

 To test that you are indeed querying the two different robots files, use the 'curl' command (instead of via the browser) to directly query the robots.txt file on your website.
-The reason is because your website can cache results to your web-browser, thus yielding false readings.
+The reason is that your website can cache results to your web browser, thus yielding false readings.
 If you are indeed receiving the expected robots.txt file from http and https, submit both the http version and https version to Google Search for indexing.

 I hope this helps someone who's experiencing SEO issues with their website.